sez11a/liferay-docs/develop/commerce/articles/70-new-product-type.markdown

 # Creating New Product Types [](id=creating-new-product-types)

-@commerce@ supports three different
+@commerce@ supports three
 [product types](/web/emporio/documentation/-/knowledge_base/1-0/product-types)
 out of the box, but additional types can be created.
-This tutorial covers creating a new product type and generating admin screens for managing products of that type.
+This tutorial covers creating a new product type and generating admin screens for its products.

 You need four things to create a new product type: